Gogo1951/Open-Sesame/README-Technical.md

 Auto-loot and loot-method detection both use availability-based picks (`if C_CVar.GetCVarBool then … else …`, `if GetLootMethod then … elseif C_PartyInfo.GetLootMethod then …`) rather than `(modern() or legacy())`, which would fall through to the legacy path whenever the modern call legitimately returns `false`/an enum.
 Keep the `if`-form. `C_PartyInfo.GetLootMethod` returns the method as an enum number; `GetLootMethodCompat` maps enum `2` (or `Enum.LootMethod.MasterLoot` where present) back to the legacy `"master"` string so the master-looter guard reads consistently across clients.

+### Minimap Button

+Minimap-Button.lua registers a single LibDataBroker launcher (`ns.InitMinimap`, called from `PLAYER_LOGIN`) and hands its `minimap` subtable to `LDBIcon:Register`.
+The click handlers map to the three feature toggles — left-click Auto-Opening, right-click Speedy Loot, middle-click Loot Sounds — and the tooltip reflects each feature's current state.

+`ns.UpdateMinimapIcon` swaps the icon and broker text between three states derived from the runtime flags: `off` (not enabled), `paused` (enabled but out of bag space), and `on`.
+Core calls it after every state change.

+Visibility is a separate concern from icon state. `showMinimap` (SavedVariables) is the source of truth; `ns.SetMinimapShown(shown)` writes it and mirrors the inverse onto `minimap.hide` — the field LibDBIcon actually reads — then calls `LDBIcon:Show` / `LDBIcon:Hide`. `PLAYER_LOGIN` re-derives `hide` from `showMinimap` at load, and a settings reset restores `showMinimap` to on.
+The `minimap` subtable that stores the button's position is never wiped, so neither resets nor visibility toggles ever move the button.

 ### Item Allowlist

 `ns.AllowedItems` in Data.lua is a flat `{ [itemId] = boolean }` map; the boolean carries meaning, not just presence: